Camilo-Usuga/SENA_crud/README.md

 ## License

-This project is licensed under the MIT License.# SENA_crud
+This project is licensed under the MIT License.